Detecting Oceans on Exoplanets with Phase-Dependent Spectral Principal Component Analysis: Discussion

 The Fresnel equations and \textit{in situ} observations on Earth indicate that ocean reflectivity will increase by 1--2 orders of magnitude from normal incidence (applicable at full phase) to glancing scattering angles (applicable at crescent phases).
 While aerosols also typically demonstrate single-scattering forward enhancements, realistic, multiple-scattering clouds do not maintain such a strong asymmetry \citep{thomas&stamnes1999}.
 Thus, it may not be surprising that spectral PCA applied to simulated phase-dependent Earth observations plainly identifies ocean glint as the primary variability component, especially in an edge-on orbital geometry (Figure~\ref{fig:proof}).

 In the ``proof of concept'' study (and all subsequent glint detection demonstrations), the glint component does not identically resemble the raw glint signature obtained from a cloud-free, ocean-covered Earth model.
 While the resemblance is generally strong at red and near-infrared wavelengths, similarity decreases at blue wavelengths.
 Here, the first principal component is likely also capturing phase-dependent variations due to Rayleigh scattering, which has weak forward (and backward) scattering lobes in its phase function.
-While not an emphasis of this work, the second and third spectral principal components identified in the realistic Earth cases for Figures~\ref{fig:proof}--\ref{fig:N1060deg} can likely be attributed to phase-dependent variations in cloud reflectivity (for the second principal component, and noting that water clouds tend to increase in absorptivity towards longer near-infrared wavelengths) and Lambertian reflection from land surfaces (for the third principal component).
+While not an emphasis of this work, the second principal components identified in the realistic Earth cases for Figures~\ref{fig:proof}--\ref{fig:N1060deg} can likely be attributed to phase-dependent variations in cloud reflectivity as water clouds tend to increase in absorptivity towards longer near-infrared wavelengths. {The (largely) flat third principal component may be attributed to Lambertian reflection from land surfaces whose contribution to phase-dependent variations in apparent albedo are grey due to the normalization of the whole-disk observations to a Lambert phase function.}

 The inclination study presented in Section~\ref{sec:inc} points to (at least) two key considerations for any future efforts to detect ocean glint from Earth-like exoplanets.
 First, sensitivity to the windows between water absorption bands at red and near-infrared wavelengths (again, especially in the I, Y, and J photometric bands) is critical to the spectral detection of glint.
 Second, access to larger phase angles ensures observations at sufficiently extreme crescent phases for the most straightforward detection of reddening due to glint.
 Thus, smaller telescope inner working angles can enable the types of low-separation observations needed for strong glint detection at crescent phases.
 Promisingly, PCA results show that glint is the dominant component explaining phase-dependent variability at orbital inclinations greater than 60\textdegree, which would encapsulate roughly half of all detected potential exo-Earths in a blind direct imaging survey.
 For exo-Earths with inclinations between 60\textdegree--90\textdegree, crescent phase reddening effects from glint are so strong that only two phase-resolved observations are required to reveal the glint component (Figures~\ref{fig:N290deg} and \ref{fig:N27560deg}).